-The "no-action" alternative would mean that no processing center construction by the ASMP and hence value additional and quality enhancing support for the existing cultivators in the selected area.
+The "no-action" alternative would mean that no pump rehabilitation undertake by the ASMP and hence no irrigational support for the existing cultivators in the selected area.
 That will lead the same agricultural activities and economy of farmers won't increase.
 Therefore, conventional farm practices, low productivity, low quality, and low income will continue to dominate the economy of the farmers, and the agriculture sector will not develop in Thaddayamalai.